 - Unwanted advertising content pops up

-- System continuously crashes for no reason
+- The system continuously crashes for no reason

 - Anti-virus software doesn’t work

 So, if you noticed some of these errors in the work of your gadgets, it may indicate the presence of the virus.
-These malfunctions should be removed immediately as they can totally destroy data.
+These malfunctions should be removed immediately as they can destroy data.

 Tip 3: Maintain Good Habits

 Medical practitioners know that maintaining good habits is a great way to improve health.
 Similar principles are employed in cybersecurity.
-Developing good habits in using EHR is essential to ensure proper functioning of software and devices.
+Developing good habits in using EHR is essential to ensure the proper functioning of software and devices.
 These actions should target the following areas: